randytbushman/PrimeID/README.md

-# PrimeFactorizer
-Concurrent Programming class.

-# Assignment 1
+# PrimeFactorizer: A Comprehensive Prime Calculation Tool

+## Overview

-The PrimeFactorizer is a tool used to calculate the primes in a given interval.
-All prime numbers shall be stored in a list, while all composite numbers shall be stored in a map.
+PrimeFactorizer is a tool built to compute prime numbers within a defined range.
+The application not only discerns prime numbers but also distinguishes composite numbers, storing them separately for ease of reference.
+The prime numbers are stored in a list, while the composite numbers are organized in a map.

+## Getting Started

-The user only needs to run the main method in the Driver class.
-The program will help you from there.
+To commence the operation of PrimeFactorizer, simply run the main method located in the 'Driver' class.
+The application is designed to guide users through the process from thereon.

-This program comes equipped with 4 modes:
+## Features

+PrimeFactorizer is equipped with four distinct operational modes to cater to various computational needs:

     1.)
-Single Threaded
+Single Threaded: Operates the entire process on a single thread.
     2.)
-Multi Threaded (Unbounded)
+Multi Threaded (Unbounded): Executes the process on multiple threads without any limits.
     3.)
-Multi Threaded (Bounded Threadpool)
+Multi Threaded (Bounded Threadpool): Performs the process on a limited number of threads.
     4.)
-Multi Threaded (Bounded Threadpool Callable)
+Multi Threaded (Bounded Threadpool Callable): Runs the process on a limited number of threads, with the ability to return a result.

-The computation time is returned as output each time the user selects a mode.
-To show correctness or to debug, the user enter the Factorizer classes and uncomment the print statements inside to show the contents of the collections.
+Upon selection of a mode, the application promptly returns the computation time.
+For debugging purposes or to verify the correctness of the operation, users can navigate to the Factorizer classes and uncomment the print statements to view the contents of the collections.

+## Additional Content

-Feel free to check out the prime sieve code as well!
-It is not part of the official project as it produced slower results than my previous solution.
-Documentation in that class is limited as it is not part of the official program.
+Included in the repository is the source code for a prime sieve.
+Though it isn't an official part of the PrimeFactorizer project due to slower performance results, it serves as an interesting study for those interested in prime calculation methods.
+Please note that the documentation for this class is minimal as it's not part of the core application.

-# Assignment 2

-Essentially the same as Assignment 1, however, no prime data structures or factor maps are created.
-This assignment also has a GUI which allows for cancellation during calculation.
-All the primes from a given range are tallied, then displayed in real time on the GUI during computation.
+## Enhanced Version

+An enhanced version of PrimeFactorizer is available, offering a Graphical User Interface (GUI) and real-time results display.
+This version, while performing the same prime calculations, does not create any prime data structures or factor maps.
+A key feature of this enhanced version is the ability to cancel computations mid-process via the GUI.
+The results are tallied and displayed on the GUI in real-time during the computation process.

-# References
+## References

-Please note that while sources with code were used to create this program, the implementation is done entirely by me and my own design and tradecraft.
-I used only the numerical theorems and definitions and not the code for reference.
+This program is a product of extensive research and personal ingenuity.
+While various sources have been referenced for numerical theorems and definitions, the implementation is the result of independent design and craftsmanship.
+The referenced sources are as follows:

 [1] F. Maths, "All Prime Numbers are Nearly Divisible by 6 !," 7 December 2018.
 [Online].
-Available: https://www.youtube.com/watch?v=5CUvf675-6o&ab_channel=FlammableMaths.
-[Accessed 29 October 2021].
+Available: [Link](https://www.youtube.com/watch?v=5CUvf675-6o&ab_channel=FlammableMaths).

 [2] "Most efficient way to find factors of a number - C++ and Python Code," Rookieslab.com, 14 January 2017.
 [Online].
-Available: https://www.rookieslab.com/posts/most-efficient-way-to-find-all-factors-of-a-number-python-cpp.
-[Accessed 29 October 2021].
+Available: [Link](https://www.rookieslab.com/posts/most-efficient-way-to-find-all-factors-of-a-number-python-cpp).